Getting Started with MaxTAF

 Cases

-If you already have tests, libraries, Selenium IDE recordings or anything else from an existing set-up you wish to import, follow the relevant instructions here:
+If you already have cases, libraries, Selenium IDE recordings or anything else from an existing set-up you wish to import, please follow the instructions here:

 Importing Cases or SuitesAdding Libraries